computationalmystic/project4-group5/malisos-5.md

 3. This will allow a professor to manipulate anything for his class while a ta may only be able to grade the assignments of students he is assigned to.

 ## File Upload
+- Create a file upload class that will allow students to upload a file to our database and store information about when it was uploaded, by who, how big the file is, the file type and more.
+- Have methods that would upload the physical file to the database and allow the student to re download their submission and allow the professor or ta to preview the file.